 Shows Model-Fitting and Evaluation Facilities: The main goal is to find a linear model and evaluate it to set a presentation.
 This is vastly done through this software.

 Why is Julia an Alternative to Python and R?

 In Data Science, Julia is used as an alternative to Python and R. The enticements behind this are:

-1. Julia can contact with Python, C, R and FORTRAN libraries.
+1. Julia can contact Python, C, R, and FORTRAN libraries.
 Julia can border the external libraries of C and FORTRAN.
 It can also interface and share data between itself and Python.

 3. Julia conjoins the advantages of dynamic and static typing.
 It allows us to make a chain of commands.
 So that it can be used for the allowance of general cases for controlling variables of specific types.